-There is a range of medical and surgical anti-ageing treatments available – however, these are not without risk.
-Before embarking on any surgical treatment you should consult with a dermatologist or plastic surgeon.
-Make sure you have realistic expectations of the potential benefits and understand all the potential risks, complications and side effects of the treatment.
+There is a range of medical and surgical anti-ageing treatments available but these are not without risk.
+Make sure you have realistic expectations of the potential benefits and understand all the potential risks, complications and side effects of any treatment.
+Before having any surgical treatment, you should consult with a dermatologist or plastic surgeon.

 Skin layers explained

 The uppermost layer of the skin is called the epidermis.
 This layer contains pigment-producing cells (melanocytes) that give skin its colour.
-The epidermis renews itself constantly.
-New epidermal cells are born in the basal cell layer of the epidermis.
-These mature as they gradually rise to the surface where they ultimately die and are sloughed off.
+The epidermis renews itself constantly, with new epidermal cells arising from the lower cell layer of the epidermis.
+As the epidermal cells mature, they gradually rise to the surface of the skin where they ultimately die and are shed.

 Beneath the epidermis is the dermis, which contains blood and lymph vessels, nerves, sweat glands and oil glands.
-Hair follicles are extensions of the epidermis into the dermis.
+Hair follicles are extensions of the epidermis that reach into the dermis.
 The dermis is made up of networks of elastic fibres (elastin) for suppleness and dense fibres (collagen) for strength.
-Finally, a layer of fatty tissue lies below the skin and gives it structure.
+Finally, a layer of fatty tissue lies below the dermis to gives the skin its structure.

-Some of the signs of ageing skin can include:
+Some of the signs of healthy ageing skin include:

 - Thinning – the basal cell layer of the epidermis slows its rate of cell production and thins the epidermis.
 The dermis may become thinner.
 Together, these changes mean skin is more likely to crepe and wrinkle.

-- Age spots – the remaining pigment cells (melanocytes) tend to increase in certain areas and cluster together, forming what’s known as age or liver spots.
+- Age spots – the remaining pigment cells (melanocytes) tend to increase in number and cluster in certain areas, forming what’s known as age or liver spots.
 Areas that have been exposed to the sun, such as the backs of the hands, are particularly prone to age spots.

 - Dryness – older skin has fewer sweat glands and oil glands.
-This can make the skin more prone to dryness-related conditions, such as roughness and itching.
+This can make the skin more prone to conditions related to dryness, such as roughness and itching.

 - Broken blood vessels – blood vessels in older, thinner skin are more likely to break and bruise.
 They may also become permanently widened.
 This is commonly known as broken vessels.